Reactive-Network/documentation/docs/docs/economy.md

 ## RVM Transactions

+The Reactive Transaction Fee is determined by the formula:

+$$
+fee = header.BaseFee ⋅ rvmTx.gasUsed
+$$

+Where:

+- `header.BaseFee`: Base fee per unit of gas in the block header, ensuring alignment with the network's current pricing conditions.
+- `rvmTx.gasUsed`: Actual gas consumed by the reactive transaction during execution.

 ### Direct Transfers

 All RVM transactions must be paid in REACT by transferring funds to a specific reactive contract.
 A direct payment can be made as follows: